ChristopherBrum/rb120/oo_book/oo_book-notes.md

   - Is `initialize` a public, private or protected method?
   - What are the 3 types of method access control?
   - What are the 4 core programming concepts of OOP?
+  - What does a constructor method return?
+  - How many classes can a class inherit from?
+  - How many modules can be mizxed into a class?

+---

+The major OOp concepts you should understand are:

+- relationship between a class and an object
+- idea that a class groups behaviors (ie, methods)

+Object level

+- objects do not share state between other objects, but do share behaviors
+- put another way, the values in the objects' instance variables (states) are different, but they can call the same instance methods (behaviors) defined in the class

+Class level

+- classes also have behaviors not for objects (class methods)

+Inheritance

+- sub-classing from parent class.
+Can only sub-class from 1 parent; used to model hierarchical relationships
+- mixing in modules.
+Can mix in as many modules as needed; Ruby's way of implementing multiple inheritance
+- understand how sub-classing or mixing in modules affects the method lookup path